Pereingo/statsd-csharp-client/README.md

 });
 ```

-Then use it (liberally!) in your app:
+Then start measuring all the things!

 ``` C#
 Metrics.Counter("stat-name");